Definition of "Affidavit of Title"

 HomeSmart

-In real estate, affidavit of title refers to a written statement made by the home sellers, testifying the “health” status of the property title.
-It is usually a request made by title companies in order to issue title insurance.
-In the affidavit of title, the home seller states the property is theirs to sell and he’s not selling to anyone else, plus discloses any potential legal issues (like a lien) the property might be going through.
-The affidavit of title should also address any bankrupt proceedings the home seller might be going through which could hold the house as a collateral asset.
+In the affidavit of title, the home seller states that the property is theirs to sell and that they aren’t selling to anyone else.
+Furthermore, they disclose any potential legal issues (like a financially harmful lien) the property might be facing.
+The affidavit of title should also address any bankruptcy proceedings the home seller might be going through, which could hold the house as a collateral asset.

-The idea behind the affidavit of title is providing a safety net for the home buyer in the case of any legal issues facing the seller and/or the house later on.
-The affidavit of title is produced during closing, and can have from 1 to 5 pages, depending on the number of encumbrances the property has.
+The affidavit of title is intended to provide a safety net for the home buyer in case of any legal issues facing the seller and/or the house later on.
+It is produced during closing and can be one to five pages, depending on the number of encumbrances on the property.

 Real Estate Tip: